-(1) SB328 (2013) amended Public Contract Code Section 20146, allowing counties to use CMAR procurement for vertical construction.

-(2) PCC 20146

-A County, with approval of the Board of Supervisors, may utilize construction manager at-risk construction contracts for the erection, construction, alteration, repair, or improvement of any building owned or leased by the County.
-A construction manager at-risk construction contract may be used only for projects in the County in excess of one million dollars (\$1,000,000) and may be awarded using either the lowest responsible bidder or best value method to a construction manager at-risk entity that possess or that obtains sufficient bonding to cover the contract amount for construction services and risk and liability insurance as may be required by the County.
-PCC 20146 Any payment or performance bond written for the purposes of this section shall be written using a bond form developed by the County.

-(3) CMAR authority is limited to vertical projects by law.
+- (1) SB328 (2013) amended Public Contract Code Section 20146, allowing counties to use CMAR procurement for vertical construction.
+SB 914 (2018) expanded existing statute to allow counties, as well as other public entities for which the members of a county's board of supervisors make up the membership of the governing legislative body (e.g., the Orange County Flood Control District), to use CMAR to deliver horizontal projects, in addition to vertical projects, subject to some limitations. - (2) Pursuant to Public Contract Code 20146, A county with approval of the board of supervisors, or a public entity, with approval of its governing body, may utilize construction manager at-risk construction contracts for the erection, construction, alteration, repair, or improvement of any infrastructure, excluding roads, and including, but not limited to, buildings, utility improvements associated with buildings, flood control and underground utility improvements, and bridges, owned or leased by the county.
+A construction manager at-risk construction contract may be used only for projects in the county in excess of one million dollars (\$1,000,000) and may be awarded using either the lowest responsible bidder or best value method to a construction manager at-risk entity that possesses or that obtains sufficient bonding to cover the contract amount for construction services and risk and liability insurance as may be required by the county or public entity.
+Any payment or performance bond written for the purposes of this section shall be written using a bond form developed by the county or public entity. - (3) CMAR may not be used to construct roads.
+PCC 20146(a). - (4) The authority to use CMAR terminates by operation of law on January 1, 2023.
+Section 20146(h).